beyond-all-reason/tachyon/docs/schema/game.md

 ## Launch

-When a client receives this response it should launch the game (spring.exe) with the start script.
+When a user client receives this response it should launch the game (spring.exe) with the start script.

 - Endpoint Type: **Response** only
 ### Response